 Future Business Strategy

-I. Autoline Industrial Parks Limited (AIPL)
+I. Autoline Industrial Parks Limited Pune India (AIPL):

 AIPL was incorporated to develop Industrial Parks Township Projects etc. Movingtowards this object AIPL has purchased a piece of land at Village Mahalunge Taluka KhedDistrict Pune (MH) India for setting up of Township under the Special Township Project(STP) of Government of Maharashtra.
-AIPL had received locational clearance on September10 2014 for the project and is pursuing for Environment Clearance for itsspecial township project and various other activities are also going on simultaneously.The Government of Maharashtra on theapplication of AIPL has extended the locationalclearance for further period i.e. upto September 10 2016.
-Application forEnvironment clearance has been submitted to State Expert Appraisal Committee and is at theadvanced stage of approval.
+AIPL had received locational clearance on September10 2014 for the project valid for one year which the Government of Maharashtra on theapplication of AIPL has extended for further period i.e. upto September 10 2017 and nowAIPL is pursuing for Environment Clearance for its special township project andsimultaneously working on various other activities for STP.

 II.
-Autoline Design Software Limited (ADSL)
+Autoline Design Software Limited (ADSL):

 III.
-Koderat Investments Limited Cyprus - (Koderat)
+Koderat Investments Limited Cyprus (Koderat):

-The net worth of the SZ Design Srl has been eroded due to various write offs.
+The net worth of the SZ Design SRL has been eroded due to various write offs.
 SZDesign Srl has been declared bankrupt by the Tribunal of Milan on January 2 2015 andjudiciary receiver has been appointed by the Bankruptcy Tribunal.
 The impact thereof isyet to be ascertained.

-Net assets value of Zagato Srl has turned into negative due to incurring of losses inprevious years and majority shareholder of Zagato Srl has passed resolution to excludeKoderat Investment Ltd. as a shareholder.
-Your Company is examining this matter carefullyand impact of thereof is yet to be ascertained.
+Net assets value of Zagato Srl has turned into negative due to incurring of losses inprevious years and it has voluntarily declared in liquidation.
+Your Company is examiningabove matters carefully and impact thereof is yet to be ascertained.
 Koderat is an SPV anddue to above mentioned reasons it has not contributed directly to the performance of theCompany during the year under review.